Directed by: John Woo || Produced by: Tsui Hark

 As is typical with Woo’s films, gore, blood, and gun-violence are cranked to the extreme in every action scene.
 I wouldn’t call the best gunfights in this movie better than the greatest heights of Hard-Boiled’s hospital scenes, but The Killer comes damned close on multiple occasions, and its exciting shootouts have their own distinct flavor and unique style.
 But don’t worry — lot’s of people still get killed.
 And Yun-Fat looks appropriately awesome in every shot.

 Two things this movie does have over Hard-Boiled are a more likable partner for Yun-Fat (Danny Lee) and a slightly more colorful villain (Shing Fui-On).
 They are not worlds better than their Hard-Boiled counterparts, but they play their parts well in the film, and are particularly important in the film’s conclusion.
+Together, everything from the great supporting cast to the surprising romantic subplot to Woo’s immaculate gun fights build to one of the gutsier conclusions in action filmmaking history; for all the many cliches, both visual and thematic, that Woo’s filmography, including The Killer, would popularize among his descendants, from the Wachowskis to Quentin Tarantino to Chad Stahelski, the heart of its story is anything but formulaic.

 SUMMARY & RECOMMENDATION: The Killer is one of John Woo’s most energetic and intense action-extravaganzas.
 It features arguably his strongest screenplay and best characterizations.
 Yun-Fat’s development with Sally Yeh and Danny Lee are deeper than expected for a narrative like this, and those relationships end on a gusty, surprising move.